The Armando Martins Campaign began when UK Channel 5 Broadcast Series 5 Episode 8 of Nightmare Neighbours Next Door in Early November 2016.

 We initially concluded that both the planning department and EKH were operating in a way that was detrimental to Mr Martins health.
 We subsequently found the actions taken contrary to a number of policies not least those designed to build inclusive communities and foster health and well being.

-Planning laws changed in 2012 with the publication of the National Planning Policy Framework from the secretary for state for planning.
+Planning laws changed in 2012 with the publication of a revision of the National Planning Policy Framework from the secretary for state for planning.
 This superseded a number of planning guidelines which supplemented the Town and Country Planning Act.
 Up until 2012 this included PPG8 – Telecommunications which also had provisions for amateur radio operators.

 Subsequent to being told to take the antenna down and apply for planning permission he was refused this point blank.
 We think he was set up to fail.
 See conclusions below for additional information in respect of the planning process.
 He could still be set up to fail in his new ventures despite the assurances of the CEO at East Kent Housing an incident shortly after moving in was thought to be evidence that housing staff were on alert for changes to the property.
 We worked with Mr Martins prior to that to establish a policy going forward that any changes he makes would be strictly “by the book”.
 There was a moment of stress before the workers involved apologised.

 As Mr Martins has now moved house, at this point it is academical to go over old ground.
 All that is needed is to move on.
 As he does, the technical case will be picked up by the Radio Society of Great Britain (RSGB) who will support him in his planning applications.

 The RSGB would agree, out of eighty five thousand or more Radio Amateurs who use the service in the UK: Several thousand have similar structures to Armando in their gardens – supported by the planning process.
 The majority will have some kind of permitted developments.